Work As A Virtual Assistant. Getting Started & Job Possibilities

 Use social media for advertising your services and posting regularly to showcase what you can do and how hiring you would benefit your clients.
 Create accounts on every social media site you can find.
 Keep your handle or username the same to help you stay on brand and become recognizable.

-Create a website for yourself so that potential and future clients have a way of doing their due diligence on you.
-Not only will a website help you appear more professional, but through it, you can showcase your work, provide testimonials, and have a contact page so people can get a hold of you.
+Create a website for yourself so potential and future clients can do their due diligence on you.
+Not only will a website help you appear more professional, but you can showcase your work, provide testimonials, and have a contact page so people can get a hold of you.

 If you have a LinkedIn page, update it to reflect your new endeavor.
 If you don’t have one, I highly recommend you create one.
 Many companies use LinkedIn to help vet the people they hire.
 You can also share your work on your profile page and upload a resume.